 For information on our upcoming Indoor Programs please visit the Events tab of our website.

 Please note that our outdoor programs are currently suspended due to Covid.

 We run a variety of outdoor programs from September to June.
 Like our indoor meetings, the outdoor programs are open to members and non-members alike, and guests are always welcome!
 Past programs have included hikes, guided tours, mini-workshops, pond explorations and social gatherings.
-Most are local to Guelph, but we occasionally range further afield when there are interesting things to explore.
-Carpooling is usually available to help people get to the events, and to reduce our carbon footprint.
-If you have any questions, please contact email@example.com.
+Most are local to Guelph, but we occasionally range further afield when there are interesting things to explore and carpooling is made available whenever possible.

 Since our inception, we are pleased to have contributed to the protection of tallgrass prairie through the Prairie Patron Program, and to the preservation of natural habitat in Ontario through Ontario Nature and the Nature Conservancy of Canada.

 For information on our upcoming wildflower-themed series of indoor and outdoor programs please visit the Events tab of our website.